 2) Brooks Adrenaline GTS 19

-The Adrenaline drops the firmer medial-post, so this is less of a traditional stability shoe it used to be.
+The Adrenaline GTS 19 drops the firmer medial-post, so this is less of a traditional stability shoe it once was.
 Regardless, the GTS 19 has a cushioned ride with a supportive undertone – so this is a ‘stable-neutral’ running shoe of sorts.

 3) New Balance 880 V9

-Much of New Balance’s recent focus has been on the FuelCell platform, so the 880V9 has been pushed – from a marketing perspective – to the sidelines.
+Much of New Balance’s recent focus has been on the FuelCell platform, so it can be easy to miss the 880V9.

 That shouldn’t discourage you from trying the 880 which is a capable neutral running shoe available in no less than four widths – including a B, of course.